Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fabric.rst

 Fabric is the fast and lightweight way to scale PyTorch models without boilerplate code.

-- Easily switch from running on CPU to GPU (Apple Silicon, CUDA, ...), TPU, multi-GPU or even multi-node training
+- Easily switch from running on CPU to GPU (Apple Silicon, CUDA, XPU, ...), TPU, multi-GPU or even multi-node training
 - State-of-the-art distributed training strategies (DDP, FSDP, DeepSpeed) and mixed precision out of the box
 - Handles all the boilerplate device logic for you
 - Brings useful tools to help you build a trainer (callbacks, logging, checkpoints, ...)